prishadhoot/old-minimal-rag-system/README.md

 ## Author
 Prisha Dhoot

-Built as a proof-of-concept for understanding RAG systems from first principles.
+(Built as a proof-of-concept for understanding RAG systems from first principles.)

+!
+This README has been AI-generated